null

 Preparing for a Bunco Game

-• Designate one player as scorekeeper at each table.
-The scorekeeper uses the table tally to track each team's points.
+Designate one player at each table as the scorekeeper.
+The scorekeeper is responsible for using the table tally to track each team's points during the game.

 Rolling and Scoring in Bunco

-Players score points when any of the dice they roll match the number of the round.
+In Bunco, players score points when any of the dice they roll match the number of the current round.
 Each matching number rolled scores 1 point.
-For example, if a player rolls two 2's in round 2, the player receives two points and rolls again.
+For instance, if a player rolls two 2s in round 2, they receive two points and roll again.

-The numbers on the dice are not added together, nor does the number on the dice indicate point value.
+The numbers on the dice aren’t added together, nor do they indicate the point value directly.
 A 1 rolled in round 1 is worth 1 point, a 3 rolled in round 3 is worth 1 point, and a 6 rolled in round 6 is also worth 1 point.

-• If the three dice match the number of the round being played, it's called a Bunco and the player earns 21 points.
-The player must call out "Bunco!" in order to receive the points.
-(For example, if a player rolls three 4's die4.gif die4.gif die4.gif in round 4, they would call out "Bunco!" and earn 21 points.)
+• If the three dice match the number of the round being played, it’s called a Bunco, and the player earns 21 points.
+The player must call out "Bunco!" to receive these points.
+For example, if a player rolls three 4s in round 4, they would call out "Bunco!" and earn 21 points.

 How to Play Bunco: Beginning the Game